-The only downside?
-This pre-workout is only available on the official website, but at least you can take advantage of the 3+1 bundle and free shipping they offer.
+The only downside we noted is that this pre-workout is only available on the official website, but at least you can take advantage of the 3+1 bundle and free shipping they offer.

 3 - 4 Gauge Pre-Workout (Best Muscle Gain)

 The 4 Gauge Pre-workout is designed to increase your stamina and make it easier for you to complete the type of workouts that lead to building muscle mass.